"Pleasing is a Wolf, ravenous among the Broom." Book of Taliesin, XXXVII

 That first camp became a template for many others and similar camps are now held throughout the year by five different Druid group in the UK and by OBOD and others in the Europe, the USA, Australia and elsewhere.
 The Avebury Gorsedd also became a template for similar festival celebrations at Stonehenge, the Long Man of Wilmington, Stanton Drew and elsewhere in the UK and, as with camps, at many other sites around the world.
 Part of the Gorsedd ceremony even featured in the closing ceremony of the London 2012 Paralympics, broadcast live to a global audience of millions.

 In the folk calendar of Britain, Midsummer's Eve takes place on June 23rd, Midsummer's Day on the 24th.
 Records of celebrations being held on these days go back at least as far as the 14th century, when a monk of Winchcombe, on the Cotswold edge of Gloucestershire, refers to local folk rolling a flaming wheel down a hill on Midsummer's Eve.
-A similar rite was held on the same day in the Vale of Glamorgan in south Wales in the 1820s and is described in some detail:
+A similar rite held on the same day in the Vale of Glamorgan in south Wales in the 1820s is described as follows: